ArkTechMC/PickUpTNT/README.md

 Think TNT can only blow up things?
 This Mod make TNT more fun.

+## Features

-After you light a TNT, you can pick it up by attacking it.
+- After you light a TNT, you can pick it up by attacking it.
 Then you can throw it to anywhere you want.

-Be careful!
-The TNT will still countdown in inventory, even after you drop it onto the ground.
+- **Be careful!** The TNT will still countdown in inventory, even after you drop it onto the ground.

-## Future plan

-Light TNT in hand.

-Stop countdown when in water.
+- If you put flint and steel in offhand, you can light one TNT in your hand.
+Sneak to light the whole stack.